-Small- and Mid-Cap Companies.
-Small-cap companies may be either established or newer companies, including "unseasoned" companies that have been in operation for less than three years.
-Mid-cap companies are generally companies that have completed their initial start-up cycle, and in many cases have established markets and developed seasoned market teams.
-While smaller companies might offer greater opportunities for gain than larger companies, they also may involve greater risk of loss.
+Small- and Mid-Capitalization Companies Risks.
+Investing in securities of small- and mid-capitalization companies involves greater risk than customarily is associated with investing in larger, more established companies.
+Stocks of small- and mid-capitalization companies tend to be more vulnerable to changing market conditions, may have little or no operating history or track record of success, and may have more limited product lines and markets, less experienced management and fewer financial resources than larger companies.
+These companies' securities may be more volatile and less liquid than those of more established companies.
 They may be more sensitive to changes in a company's earnings expectations and may experience more abrupt and erratic price movements.
 Smaller companies' securities often trade in lower volumes and in many instances, are traded over-the-counter or on a regional securities exchange, where the frequency and volume of trading is substantially less than is typical for securities of larger companies traded on national securities exchanges.
 Therefore, the securities of smaller companies may be subject to wider price fluctuations and it might be harder for the Fund to dispose of its holdings at an acceptable price when it wants to sell them.
-Small- and mid-cap companies may not have established markets for their products or services and may have fewer customers and product lines.
-They may have more limited access to financial resources and may not have the financial strength to sustain them through business downturns or adverse market conditions.
-Since small- and mid-cap companies typically reinvest a high proportion of their earnings in their business, they may not pay dividends for some time, particularly if they are newer companies.
-Smaller companies may have unseasoned management or less depth in management skill than larger, more established companies.
-They may be more reliant on the efforts of particular members of their management team and management changes may pose a greater risk to the success of the business.
-Securities of small, unseasoned companies may be particularly volatile, especially in the short term, and may have very limited liquidity in a declining market.
+Since smalland mid-cap companies typically reinvest a high proportion of their earnings in their business, they may not pay dividends for some time, particularly if they are newer companies.
 It may take a substantial period of time to realize a gain on an investment in a small- or mid-cap company, if any gain is realized at all.

 The Fund measures the market capitalization of an issuer at the time of investment.
-Because the relative sizes of companies change over time as the securities market changes, the Fund's definition of what is a "small-cap," "mid-cap" or "large-cap" company may change over time as well.
-After the Fund buys the security of an individual company, that company may expand or contract and no longer fall within the designated capitalization range.
-Although the Fund is not required to sell the securities of companies whose market capitalizations have grown or decreased beyond the Fund's capitalization-range definition, it might sell some of those holdings to try to adjust the dollar-weighted median capitalization of its portfolio.
+Because the relative sizes of companies change over time as the securities market changes, the Fund's definition of what is a "small-capitalization," "mid-capitalization" or "large-capitalization" company may change over time as well.
+Although the Fund is not required to sell the securities of companies whose market capitalizations have grown or decreased, it might sell some of those holdings to try to adjust the dollar-weighted median capitalization of its portfolio.
+That might cause the Fund to realize capital gains on an investment.
 When the Fund invests in smaller company securities that might trade infrequently, investors might seek to trade Fund shares based on their knowledge or understanding of the value of those securities (this is sometimes referred to as "price arbitrage").
 If such price arbitrage were successful, it might interfere with the efficient management of the Fund's portfolio and the Fund may be required to sell securities at disadvantageous times or prices to satisfy the liquidity requirements created by that activity.
 Successful price arbitrage might also dilute the value of fund shares held by other shareholders.